(Updated June 2015)

 New mines: Northern and Central

 NMMC has started mining the major new Northern Kanimekh deposit, northwest of Navoi, costing US$ 34 million.
 Northern Kanimekh ore occurs 260 to 600 metres deep with 77% of uranium reserves present at 400-500-metre depth.
 This requires a special approach to building wells and uranium mining process.
-The pilot plants at Northern Kanimekh and Alendy were commissioned in 2008-09 and the two commercial mines are expected to achieve full capacity in December 2013.
+The pilot plants at Northern Kanimekh and Alendy were commissioned in 2008-09 and the two commercial mines were completed at the end of 2013, and are expected to achieve full capacity in 2015.

 International ventures, black shales